 The Conflict of Relocating Quickly with The Difficulty in Scheduling a Hearing

 Therefore, your family law attorney and paralegal usually must display considerable finesse and tact in convincing the judicial assistant to create room in the judge’s calendar.
-Furthermore, the opposing counsel, whose client is against the relocation, will not be eager to make himself quickly available for such a hearing.
+Furthermore, the opposing counsel, whose client is against the move, will not be eager to make himself quickly available for such a hearing.

-The difficulties of scheduling hearing in general is lost upon many divorced family law clients, who simply assume that a hearing date will be quickly forthcoming.
+The difficulties of scheduling a hearing in general is lost upon many divorced family law clients, who simply assume that a hearing date will be quickly forthcoming.
 With relocation hearings of divorced parents in particular, nothing can be further from the truth.
-Of course, the client seeking the relocation often needs to be in their new home within a certain time frame.
+Of course, the client seeking the move often needs to be in their new home within a certain time frame.
 Dealing with this conflict requires patience and finesse.